-The Bilingual/ESOL Department provides additional professional development on the WIDA Framework and English Language Development standards.
-The professional development is delivered through Professional Learning Communities; 2-day WIDA sessions; and/or infused into all current professional learning sessions.
+The Bilingual/ESOL Department provides additional professional learning opportunities on the WIDA Framework and English Language Development standards.
+The professional learning is delivered through Professional Learning Communities and/or infused into all current professional learning sessions.

 If instruction is provided in a language other than English, describe the procedures that are used to assess teachers' proficiency in the other language and in English.